Risk Bounds for High-dimensional Ridge Function Combinations Including Neural Networks: Introduction

-For functions in $ L_{1,\mathcal{H}_{\text{ramp}}} $, an upper bound of $ ((d/n)\log(n/d))^{1/2} $ for the squared error loss is obtained in \cite{Barron1994}.
-Using the truncated penalized $ \ell_1 $ least squares estimator \eqref{risk}, we obtain an improved rate of order \\ $ ((d\gamma_n/n)\log(n/d))^{1/2+1/(2(d+3))} $, where $ \gamma_n $ is logarithmic in $ n $, using techniques that originate in \cite{Barron2008} and \cite{Huang2008}, with some corrections here.
-A slightly better rate with the $ d+3 $ replaced by $ d+1 $ in the denominator of the exponent can be achieved through more technical means, that we choose not to put in the present paper to keep the length under control.
+Using the truncated penalized $ \ell_1 $ least squares estimator \prettyref{eq:risk}, we obtain an improved rate of order $ ((d\gamma_n/n)\log(n/d))^{1/2+1/(2(d+3))} $, where $ \gamma_n $ is logarithmic in $ n $, using techniques that originate in \cite{Barron2008} and \cite{Huang2008}, with some corrections here.